Again (Fetty Wap song)

 "Again" is the fourth single by American rapper Fetty Wap from his self-titled debut album.
 It peaked at number 33 on the Billboard Hot 100.
+In January 2025, the song began to regain popularity on Instagram Reels and TikTok due to the trend "Blasting Fetty Wap on a JBL".

 Commercial performance

-"Again" was the highest-ranking debut on the Billboard Hot 100 chart dated August 29, 2015, entering at number 33.
+"Again" was the highest ranking debut on the Billboard Hot 100 chart dated August 29, 2015, entering at number 33.
 Its debut was fueled by first-week digital download sales of 88,000 copies.
-It concurrently debuted at number eight on the Hot Rap Songs chart while Wap's former three singles "Trap Queen", "679", and "My Way" were still in the chart's top ten; this made Wap the first act in the chart's history to simultaneously chart his first four singles in that region.
+It concurrently debuted at number eight on the Hot Rap Songs chart while Wap's former three singles "Trap Queen", "679", and "My Way" were still in the chart's top ten; this made Fetty Wap the first act in the chart's history to simultaneously chart their first four singles in that region.
+On the week of February 15, 2025, "Again" re-entered the Billboard Hot 100 for the first time in nearly a decade, at number 41.
+This was due to the song being used in a viral social media trend.
+"Again" also reached number one on the TikTok Billboard Top 50 chart.